 5. Promote it in Google Search or on Social Media.

-Every spring, Google sees a major spike in searches around traditional summer programs and camps, as evidenced by the latest Google Trends data:
+Every winter, Google sees a major spike in searches around traditional summer programs and camps, as evidenced by the latest Google Trends data:

 Because 93% of all online experiences begin in a search engine (and more than 80% of those starting with an unbranded term like "summer camps in Nashville”) it's important to have a summer camp website that is optimized for organic search.